BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Alright, now that we've covered the basics, let's get into editing the files!

-## **HOW DO YOU EDIT THE DIALOGSBINARY FILES?**
+## How Do You Edit the DialogsBinary Files?

 These sections of the tutorial will be broken down into tabs, one containing a further explanation of the DialogsBinary files, one containing information on the elements in them, and one explaining how to edit them.

 Honestly, just understanding what you're looking at is half the battle when editing dialogue!
 So I highly recommend checking out the documentation tab before you begin.

-**The How to Edit tab also contains a short guide on creating custom game flags!** If you'd like to know how to do so, you can find instructions there!
+**The How to Edit tab contains a short guide on creating custom game flags!** If you'd like to know how to do so, you can find instructions there!

 ## Tab {.tabset}